What is a Savannah cat?

 What is an SBT

-SBT stands for stud book traditional.
-An SBT is bred down from his origin, the Serval, until it reached 4 generations apart from it.
-It is a fully domesticated animal with the wild look of his ancestor without the downside of the wild animal…..
+SBT stands for Stud Book Traditional.
+An SBT is bred from its ancestor, the Serval, until it reaches 4 generations apart.
+It is a fully domesticated animal that retains the wild appearance of its ancestor without the disadvantages of a wild animal.

-This has to do when outcrosses (non-Savannah, domestic cats) have been used in a pedigree.
-The reason this is important is because when you are crossing two different species there are usually fertility issues.
-For instance, crossing a horse with a donkey creates a mule, but a mule is sterile so it can never procreate.
-In the feline world, crossing two different species such as the Serval and a domestic cat renders only the males sterile until about the 5th generation out.
+This pertains to when outcrosses (non-Savannah domestic cats) are included in a pedigree.
+This is significant because mating two different species frequently leads to fertility problems.
+For instance, mating a horse with a donkey results in a mule, which is sterile and cannot reproduce.
+In the feline realm, mating two different species, such as the Serval and a domestic cat, results in only male offspring being sterile until around the fifth generation.

 • A means that one parent is a (non-Savannah) domestic outcross